 Other awesome spots for diving or snorkeling are Nusa Dua, Nusa Lembongan, Nisa Penida, Menjangan and Amed.
 Be sure to try at least an intro dive.
 It will be something that you will cherish.

 Day trips on cruise boats and yachts are a big deal here.
 There are all kinds of trips that can be arranged.
 We went on a day trip to Nusa Lembongan with Bali Hai Cruises.
 The trip includes hotel pick up and drop and a serene Yacht cruise to the wonderful island.
 There you can participate in a galore of beach and water activities including a submersible tour etc. It will be a day well spent.

 The destination to find unadulterated Serenity on this island is Ubud.
 It is considered in many ways Bali’s cultural heart and your day trip will tell you why.
 Located in the cool mountains, just one hour’s drive from Kuta, this traditional country area is home of one of Bali’s royal families.
-Ubud is also a flourishing crafts centre.
-Around Ubud the surrounding villages like Campuhan, Penestanan, Peliatan and Batuan specialise in crafts and woodcarving which are sold all over the island.
-There are hundreds of shops selling antiques, woodcarvings, crafts, textiles, paintings and jewellery as well as some of the best art museums in the country, dozens of art studios, an excellent local craft market and galleries.
+Ubud is also a flourishing crafts center.
+Around Ubud, the surrounding villages like Campuhan, Penestanan, Peliatan, and Batuan specialize in crafts and woodcarving which are sold all over the island.
+There are hundreds of shops selling antiques, woodcarvings, crafts, textiles, paintings, and jewelry as well as some of the best art museums in the country, dozens of art studios, an excellent local craft market and galleries.
 You will be however busy taking pictures of the gently swaying rice paddies on the stepped terrace fields.

 - Visa is free or available on arrival for USD 30 for most countries.
 Check the link here.